SarthakMishra/codemap/README.md

 ## Overview

 CodeMap is an AI-powered developer toolkit designed to enhance your coding workflow.
-It offers features for code analysis, documentation generation, and Git process streamlining, all accessible through an interactive CLI with multi-LLM support.
+It offers features for code analysis, documentation generation, semantic search, and Git process streamlining—all accessible through an interactive CLI with multi-LLM support.

 > [!Important]
 > For detailed information on all features and commands, please visit our documentation site: **[codemap.run](https://codemap.run)**

 ## Features

-- 🎯 Token-optimized documentation generation
-- 📝 Rich markdown output with code structure
-- 🌳 Repository structure visualization
-- 🔄 Smart Git commit assistance with AI-generated messages
+- 📄 **Generate Documentation:** Create optimized markdown documentation and visualize repository structures.
+- 📝 **Smart Commits:** Get AI-generated commit messages based on semantic analysis of your changes.
-- 🔃 AI-powered PR creation and management
+- 🔃 **AI-Powered PRs:** Streamline pull request creation and management with intelligent suggestions.
-- 💬 Ask questions about your codebase using RAG
+- 💬 **AI Chat:** Ask questions about your codebase using RAG and LLMs.
-- 🔍 Index and search your repository for semantic understanding
+- 🔍 **Index & Search:** Build a semantic vector index and search your repository for deep code understanding.
+- 🤖 **LLM Support:** Integrate with various LLM providers via [PydanticAI](https://ai.pydantic.dev/models/).

-## Installation
+## Quick Start

 > [!Important]
 > CodeMap currently only supports Unix-based platforms (macOS, Linux).
 Windows users should use WSL.